-Mycophenolate mofetil is a salt form of the immunosuppressive drug mycophenolic acid.
-The salt form is much better tolerated and allows good and rapid absorption by the body before it is converted to the active agent mycophenolic acid.
+Mycofenolate mofetil (also spelled mycophenolate) is a salt form of the immunosuppressive drug mycofenolic acid.
+The salt form is much better tolerated and allows good and rapid absorption by the body before it is converted to the active agent mycofenolic acid.

 - Connective tissue disorders:

 - Pyoderma gangrenosum

 Because it is absorbed well, it is commonly given orally, usually in divided doses.
 Doses range from 1 to 1.5 g twice daily for the treatment of psoriasis and most other skin diseases (up to maximum dose of 3g daily).
 When the psoriasis or skin condition begins to improve, the dose can be decreased to 1g daily in divided doses.